 A cortisone injection directed into the sinus tarsi can reduce inflammation and pain in some cases.

-Finally, surgery is reserved for complex cases that fail simple treatments.
+Finally, surgery is reserved for cases that are complex and have failed simple treatments.
 Moreover, surgery can involve an open (osteotomy) or keyhole (arthroscopy).

 More on Sinus Tarsi injection